by-jp/www.byjp.me/content/notes/twitter/36541031562350592/index.md

   latitude: 51.58407165
   longitude: -0.11833762
 ---
-Am I the only one that never noticed the characters on Maoam sweets are having sex?\! {{< linkrot "yfrog.com/hsyqbajj" "an image" >}}
+Am I the only one that never noticed the characters on Maoam sweets are having sex?! {{< linkrot "yfrog.com/hsyqbajj" "an image" >}}